Eastern Suburbs railway line: Opening

-A Bondi Beach railway
+Bondi Beach railway

 In 1999, a private proposal to extend the railway to Bondi Beach at a cost of $197 million received backing from the Federal Government but the scheme did not go ahead.
 The project proposed to extend the Eastern Suburbs Railway from its current terminus at Bondi Junction to a new underground station at Bondi Beach.
-The Bondi Beach Railway Company, owned by Lend Lease Infrastructure and the Macquarie Bank, proposed to build and maintain the railway and to operate it for a 30-year term.
-The physical works involved the extension eastwards of the existing tunnels at Bondi Junction with the construction on a new 2.6 km single-track tunnel to the proposed Bondi Beach station site under South Bondi Park.
+The Bondi Beach Railway Company, owned by Lendlease and Macquarie Bank, proposed to build and maintain the railway and to operate it for a 30-year term.
+The physical works involved the extension eastwards of the existing tunnels at Bondi Junction with the construction of a new 2.6 km single-track tunnel to the proposed Bondi Beach station site under South Bondi Park.

-There was considerable opposition by local residents to the project, with concerns including the site chosen for the station, the impact on bus services and the proposed station use fare surcharge.
-When the Airport Link Company, the operator of the Airport line went into receivership due to low patronage in 2000, interest in constructing the Bondi Beach extension collapsed.
-In 2001 the government rejected the proposed extension to Bondi Beach as a public-private partnership.
+Local residents opposed several aspects of the project, including the site chosen for the station, the impact on bus services and the proposed station use fare surcharge.
+When the Airport Link Company, the operator of the Airport line, went into receivership due to low patronage in 2000, interest in constructing the Bondi Beach extension collapsed.
+In 2001, the government rejected the proposed extension to Bondi Beach as a public-private partnership.

+Woollahra Station Plans

+In July 2025, after the state government failed to acquire Rosehill Racecourse to build apartments and a metro station, a report commissioned by Premier Chris Minns found the site around Woollahra station feasible for rezoning and new housing developments.
+On 24 August 2025, the state government announced plans to complete and open Woollahra station and redevelop the surrounding area to create 10,000 new homes.
+The station is expected to be open by 2029.